 The Terminating SP updates the Verstat parameter to indicate that the calling TN has been verified, and sends the INVITE to the called endpoint registered for called TN-x.

+An issue that may arise during call set-up is if a TN has been ported from a Service Provider and the PoP certificates has been cached by the terminating SP to reflect the “recipient” SP.
+This would result in an unverified call.
+This issue is contingent on the following factors:

+The time to live for PoP certificates, or

+The amount of time the PoP certificates are cached

+Consequently, short time to live certificates might minimize this problem, but if longer time to live certificates are used by SPs or the amount of time allowed for caching could result in an indeterminate number of unverified calls.

+Discussion: If AF uses the proper new cert and the verifier is cached, perhaps the verifier should check for a recent port change and refresh the cache by exception?

+Discussion: Where is the origid inserted in the flow?

+TN Proof-of-Possession Solution Description

+This section describes the TN Proof-of-Possession architecture, and the procedures that support PoP certificate management, and PoP authentication and verification services.

 TN Proof-of-Possession Architecture

-Figure 2 shows how the SHAKEN certificate management architecture can be extended to support TN Proof-of-Possession certificates.
+Figure 3 shows how the SHAKEN certificate management architecture can be extended to support TN Proof-of-Possession certificates.
 TN PoP reuses many of the same concepts and mechanisms defined by the base SHAKEN architecture.
-The Customer Application Function plays a role similar to the Service Provider defined by SHAKEN, using the ACME protocol to obtain certificates from the STI CA. Since the Customer AF is not an STI-authorized entity however, it cannot talk to the STI-CA directly, but must work through the TN Provider that provided it with its set of TNs.
-The Telephone Provider therefore acts as a proxy between the Customer AF and the STI-CA.
+The Customer Application Function (Customer AF) plays a role similar to the Service Provider defined by SHAKEN, using the ACME protocol to obtain certificates from the STI CA. Since the Customer AF is not an STI-authorized entity however, it cannot access the STI-CA directly, but must work through the TN Provider that provided it with its set of TNs.
+The Telephone Provider therefore acts as a proxy between the Customer AF and the STI-CA to ensure that the scope of the PoP certificates issued to the Customer AF do not exceed the set of TNs delegated to that customer.

+Note: Are we saying that all SPs are now going to have an STI-CR?
+We should not describe a design that operators have STI-CRs.
+This may reside in STI-PA or STI-C. Same comment in Figure 6.

-Figure 3.
+Figure 4.
 SHAKEN Architecture to support Management of PoP Certificate

+TN PoP Functional Elements

-As shown in Figure 3, the new functional entities are added to the SHAKEN architecture to support the management of PoP certificates:
+As shown in Figure 3, the following functional elements are added to the SHAKEN architecture to support PoP certificates:

-Customer Application Function entities:
+Customer Application Functional Entities:

 SKS – a Secure Key Store to store the private keys associated with PoP certificates.

-PoP-AS – the function that authenticates the calling TN using a PoP certificate and its private key
+PoP-AS/VS – the function that authenticates the calling TN using a PoP certificate and its private key

 CAF-KMS – plays a role similar to the SP-KMS

-Telephone Number Provider entities:
+Telephone Number Provider Functional Etities:

-ACME Proxy – acts as an interworking function between the CAF-KMS and the STI-CA. From the perspective of the CAF-KMS, the ACME Proxy appears as a CA to the CAF-KMS, and as SHAKEN-compliant SP-KMS to the STI-PA and STI-PA.
+ACME Proxy – acts as an interworking function between the CAF-KMS and the STI-CA. The ACME proxy appears as a Certificate Authority to the CAF-KMS, and as an SP-KMS to the STI-PA and STI-CA. The ACME Proxy acts as the enforcement point to ensure that issued PoP certificates do not exceed the authority of the receiving Customer AF.

-1
+TN PoP Interfaces

+The interfaces supporting the management of TN PoP certificates are described in Table-1.

+Table 1.
+TN PoP Certificate Management Interfaces